LucyMatch/OF_SKETCHES/Readme.md

 via > solution Explorer > Properties > C/C++ > General > Additional Include Directories

+@TODO : turn these into addon packages for easier import?

+**Examples :**

+Simple examples / sketches for easy reference + testing ;
+- usage of classes
+- patterns / typical snippets

 **Sketches :**

 This is where the sketches live